 The bloc said the suspension will continue until there is a civilian rule in the country that witnessed this week the worst violence since Omar al-Bashir’s fall in April on Monday.

 Prime Minister Abiy met with the Chief of the Sudanese Transitional Military Council, Lt.
-Gen Abdel Fattah al-Burhan, on Friday morning, said the Ethiopia’s PM office.
+Gen Abdel Fattah al-Burhan, on Friday morning, said Ethiopia’s PM office.

 Abiy also held similar talks with leaders of the main opposition group, the Alliance for Freedom and Change, in a bid to restart talks between the Transitional Military Council and the protesters.